Prevent Foundation Cracks: Water Your Basement

 - Cracks in walls and sometimes floors that are larger than hairline cracks, particularly if the material on each side is moving away from the other side.
 Both sides moving in opposite directions are a big red flag!
 These cracks are especially noteworthy if they are horizontal, and not simply a straight line from tape hiding the seam between drywall panels.

-- Unexplained water in basement after confirming it's not from the HVAC, water heater, or other plumbing.
+- Unexplained water in the basement after confirming it's not from the HVAC, water heater, or other plumbing.
 (Often found near basement corners and windows.)

 - In slab foundations, water or insects getting in through the flooring or carpet.